Kimbsy/clunk/README.md

 In order to use images for your sprites, you must declare them in the game config `:assets` in the `:image` map.
 You can refer to them by the key they are associated with.

-The default `clunk.sprite/sprite` function returns a minimal sprite which draws itself as a red box.
+The default `clunk.sprite/sprite` function returns a minimal sprite which draws itself as a white box.
 You can give it a new `:draw-fn` using keyword args to override this.

 The `clunk.sprite/geometry-sprite` function returns a sprite which draws a polygon shape specified by a sequence of points (`[x y]` vectors) relative to the sprite `pos`.
 These points should be listed in counter-clockwise (CCW) order.
 It is recommended to supply `:size` dimensions for geometry sprites to ensure alignment and offsets work correctly.